TestDrive

 Now the user is signed into their Office 365 email.
 We've populated sample emails in your inbox for demo purposes.

 Next, let's navigate back to the device home screen and launch some of the iOS applications which have been configured using App Config (ACE).
 App config is a community of app providers who have worked to allow UEM providers who are part of the community to push down configurations for these apps.
 As a result, using Workspace ONE and app config, the user no longer has to remember multiple passwords or environment parameters (such as URLs) - the experience is seamless.
-In TestDrive, we have configured Salesforce and Dropbox using app config.
+In TestDrive, we have configured Zoom and Dropbox using app config.

 Next, let's move onto the VMware Content Locker.
 If you don't yet have content locker installed on your device you can install it from the Workspace ONE catalog.
 Launch into Content Locker.